 Butter the turkey:

 - Remove the turkey from the fridge about 2 hours before cooking it to allow it to come to room temperature.
-Unwrap it immediately to allow it to dry a bit if too wet.
+Unwrap it immediately to allow it to dry a bit if it is too wet.

 - Rub the cavity with about 1 teaspoon of the butter mixture.